Nozzie/docker-transmission-openvpn/README.md

 Fork of haugene/transmission-openvpn, based on alpine linux.
 With Polipo instead of Tinyproxy.
 Look at https://haugene.github.io/docker-transmission-openvpn/ for detailed instructions.
 This container adds two new environment variables to configure the polipo disk cache.

 WEBPROXY_DISK_CACHE_ENABLED=false/true to enable or disable the disk cache.

-WEBPROXY_DISK_CACHE_DIR=/path/to/disk/cache for instance /data/polipo-cache, since you have to mount that dir already anyway.
+WEBPROXY_DISK_CACHE_DIR=/path/to/disk/cache cache location.
+For instance /data/polipo-cache, since you have to mount that dir already anyway.
 Make sure the dir exists before you start the container, otherwise the disk cache will be disabled.

 ## Quick Start